-Extending the residence permit to live with someone in Sweden
+Extending your residence permit to live with someone in Sweden

-If you have a residence permit due to ties with an EU citizen who has a residence permit, you can no longer be granted extensions to your residence permit.
-You may, however, be able to apply for a residence card.
+If you have a residence permit in connection with an EU citizen with the right of residence, you can no longer be granted an extended residence permit.
+You may, however, apply for a residence card.

 If you have already submitted an application

 If you have submitted an application for a residence permit that has not yet been decided on, please do not submit a new online application.
 Instead, contact the Swedish Migration Agency if you want to provide additional information in the case.
 The waiting time in your case will not be shortened if you make a new online application.

 Instructions for online application

 Making an online application makes it easy for you to get it right from the start.
 When you make an online application, you will be given clear instructions on how to fill in the application form, and what you need to enclose, which means you are more likely to receive a decision all the sooner.

 In the application you fill in details about yourself and your partner or other close relative.
 If you have children under 18 years of age who also need a residence permit, you should apply for them at the same time.